webquiza/practice-ip-a/README.md

 ## Description

-_This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have._
+_This webpage is dedicated to ..._

 ## Setup/Installation Requirements